Pond loach

 The pond loach (Misgurnus anguillicaudatus), also known as the Dojo loach, oriental weatherloach or oriental weatherfish, is a freshwater fish in the loach family Cobitidae.
-They are native to East Asia but are also popular as an aquarium fish and introduced elsewhere in Asia and to Europe, America and Australia.
+They are native to East Asia, but are also popular as an aquarium fish and introduced elsewhere in Asia and to Europe, America and Australia.
 The alternate name weather loach is shared with several other Cobitidae, including the other members of the genus Misgurnus and the spotted weather loach (Cobitis taenia, commonly known as spined loach).
-This term comes from their ability to detect changes in barometric pressure and react with frantic swimming or standing on end.
-This is because before a storm the barometric pressure changes, and this is known to make these fish more active.
-The pond loach also comes in a variety of colors, such as pink, orange, albino and gray.
+This term comes from their ability to detect changes in barometric pressure before a storm and react with frantic swimming or standing on end.

 Description

-Like many other loaches, pond loaches are slender and eel/snake-like.
-They can vary in colour from yellow to olive green, to a common light brown or grey with lighter undersides.
-The mouth of the loach is surrounded by three sets of barbels.
-It uses them to sift through silt or pebbles to find food.
-It also uses them to dig under gravel and sand to conceal itself out of nervousness or defence unlike the other loaches who use the spines beneath the eyes.
+Wild pond loaches can grow up to 12 in long, but may only reach a length of 6 in in captivity.
+They also come in a variety of colors, such as pink, orange, albino and gray, and can vary in colour from yellow to olive green, to a common light brown or grey with lighter undersides.
+Like many other loaches, pond loaches have slender, eel-like body.
+The mouth of the loach is surrounded by three sets of barbels, which are used to sift through silt or pebbles to find food, and also to dig under gravel and sand to conceal the fish out of nervousness or self-defence, unlike the other loaches who use the spines beneath the eyes.